FACT # 1

-Tahitian pearls are known for their incredibly exotic colors and mirror shines with dark body colors.
+Tahitian pearls are known for their incredibly exotic colours and mirror shines with dark body colours.
 Although they are known as ” Black Pearls ” Tahitian pearls actually are not “black”.
-They consist of the widest spectrum of exotic colors of any pearl such as peacock green, silver green, blue, eggplant, brown or silver.
+They consist of the widest spectrum of exotic colours of any pearl such as peacock green, silver green, blue, eggplant, brown or silver.
 These pearls are produced by the Pinctada Margaritifera oyster, which is found only in Tahiti and some other islands in French Polynesia.
 The shapes of the pearls are divided into 4 categories – round, near round, baroque and circle.

 Read more about Magnificient Moorea here: http://travelicious.world/magnificent-moorea-the-heart-of-french-polynesia/